Almost primes in various settings: Proof of the main theorem

 \subsection{The GEH case}

 Let us begin this subsection with an observation concerning the integrals $J_0$ and $J_{r,s}$.
-The precise shape and the very existence of these integrals can be seen as a consequence of the relations between (\ref{1.8}) and (\ref{4.10}).
-It can be viewed as follows:
+The precise shape and the very existence of these integrals can be perceived as a consequence of the relations between (\ref{1.8}) and (\ref{4.10}).